 “Currently SAA must obtain approval from DPE [department of public enterprises] and National Treasury to implement some of the key decisions . it takes away the agility required for an entity in financial distress, an ICU case.”

-This is a developing story and will be updated as more details emerge.
+This is a developing story and we’ll be updating as more details emerge.